laramies/theHarvester/README.md

 * netlas - $
 * onyphe -$
 * pentestTools - $
-* projecDiscovery - invite only for now
+* projectDiscovery - invite only for now
+* redhuntlabs - limited to 100 on the free community plan, more can be availed at the [developer portal](https://devportal.redhuntlabs.com/)
 * rocketreach - $
 * securityTrails
 * shodan - $